Seventh Avenue Bridge: Replacement

 In 2012, with the bridge approaching 100 years of age, Main Roads Western Australia deemed it to be past its service life and in need of replacement.
 Local residents were not consulted during the design of the new bridge, which Maylands MP Lisa Baker and Maylands Residents and Ratepayers Association saw as concerning and disappointing.
 Baker said that this would result in heritage value being lost.
 The old bridge however was commemorated with $89,000 being spent on locally influenced artwork.
 Transport Minister Troy Buswell did not believe community involvement was needed in the structural design of the bridge, which had been undertaken by qualified engineers to ensure the new structure would be built on the same footprint, while taking into consideration modern safety and operational standards.

 The replacement bridge was built on the same alignment as the original bridge, but with larger dimension in length, width, and height.
 This will allow for additional railway tracks and larger vehicles to travel beneath the bridge, and heavier vehicles are able to cross the bridge.
 The design included a span length of more than 80 m, footpaths, noise walls, guard rails, and electrification screens.
-The project was funded by the state government, with tenders called for in January 2014 and work likely to begin a few months later, and taking approximately one year.
+The project was funded by the state government, with tenders called for in January 2014 and work wanted to begin a few months later, and taking approximately one year.